authelia/authelia/docs/configuration/identity-providers/oidc.md

 {: .label .label-config .label-green }
 </div>

-A list of grant types this client can return.
-It is recommended that this isn't configured at this time unless you know what you're doing.
+A list of grant types this client can return. _It is recommended that this isn't configured at this time unless you know what you're doing_.
 Valid options are: `implicit`, `refresh_token`, `authorization_code`, `password`, `client_credentials`.

 #### response_types

 <div markdown="1">
 type: list(string)
 {: .label .label-config .label-purple }